 The evening of Trump’s State of the Union address, the Social Action Committee of Temple B’nai Brith in Somerville offered a compelling program.
 The evening began with a screening of Frontline’s “Betting on Trump” (www.youtube.com/watch?v=j8X4qDDgj20&list=PL_pPc6-R9ZzZAb_MFeVVSWlt2L3YyqpL), which focused on Trump voters in a declining coal mining town, a dying industrial city, and a drought-stricken farming area.
 These were not racist, anti-immigrant, or hateful people, but rather desperate family members seeing themselves abandoned by political leaders offering no hope for change.

-The evening’s discussant was Michael Connelly, who grew up in public housing, attended college on a football scholarship, and ran successfully in 2016 for the Massachusetts House of Representatives.
+The evening’s discussant was Michael Connolly, who grew up in public housing, attended college on a football scholarship, and ran successfully in 2016 for the Massachusetts House of Representatives.

 Mike pointed to some remarkable realities: The life expectancy of middle-aged U.S. white men has declined in recent years.
-Over the last ten years, the suicide rate in Massachusetts has risen 50 percent.
+Over the last 10 years, the suicide rate in Massachusetts has risen 50 %.
 Nationally, all the gains in private wealth have gone to the wealthy.
 In Boston, the wealth of the average person of color is $8.
-The majority of those under 35 have no faith in capitalism.
+The majority of people under 35 have no faith in capitalism.

 Mike pointed to the rise of neo-liberalism, which takes from the public realm to give to the private sector, and promotes austerity as the solution to problems.
 The state of Massachusetts is now operating with a budget more than $3 billion smaller than 15 years ago.